 Claims Made and Occurrence Coverage

 Claims made coverage is less expensive than occurrence coverage, for obvious reasons.
 There’s also a first year “teaser” premium rate on claims made policies since there is little risk that an insurer will lose money that year.
 As the years pass, however, the risk grows, and the premiums increase.
 By the fifth year of claims made coverage, the costs of the two types of coverage are similar.

-How ChiroTouch Can Help
+How ChiroTouch Can Support Your Chiropractic Malpractice Insurance

 While chiropractic malpractice insurance is essential for protecting your practice, it’s not the only investment you must consider for protection.
-You also need first-rate chiropractic software which keeps good documentation in case you are ever audited.
+You also need first-rate chiropractic software that keeps good documentation in case you are ever audited.
 This, too, protects your practice.